 4. Extend Structure (i.e., mapping)

 - Extract and triangulate new features

 - Is it necessary to do this at every frame or can we just do it at keyframes?

 - What are the pros and cons?

+- What about pure rotations?

 VO: putting all pieces together